axayjha/axayjha.github.io/archives.md

 <div class="centered">
-    <p>Welcome to the my gallery!
+    <p>Welcome to my gallery!
 Have a look around and check out the 'content' I have created over time.</p>
     <br>
     <hr>